Church of Saint Sava: Interior

+The great central wheel chandelier (choros) is the main circular lightning device of the church, cast in bronze with a diameter of 20m.
+It is the greatest and heaviest choros in the world.
+It was designed by Nikolay Mukhin reminiscent of Serbian specimen of Dečani and Marko's Monastery.

 Mosaics

-Political implementation

-Information on Russian interests to contribute to the mosaic cladding became public during the 2009 visit of the director of the Russian Academy of Arts, Zurab Tsereteli, to the church.
+Russian interest to contribute to the mosaic cladding became public during a 2009 visit of director of the Russian Academy of Arts Zurab Tsereteli.
 Gazprom Neft was mentioned as sponsor.
 2011 saw a state visit of Vladimir Putin during which he announced financial contribution to the mosaics.
-First assessments showed that 30 million Euros would be necessary for having all the interior done in mosaic cladding.
-An initial donation of 4 million from Gazprom Neft allowed first stage works in the dome to start.
-Gazprom deployed a representative to the meetings of the Russian Academy.
+First assessments showed that 30 million Euros would be necessary for having all the interior done in mosaic cladding, and an initial donation of 4 million from Gazprom Neft allowed the first stage of works.
+Serbia and Russia agreed in March 2012 that a state competition be held in Moscow for the mosaic decoration, which took place at the gallery of the Russian Academy on 23 September 2014.
+The work of Nikolay Mukhin (b.
+1955), with classical 12th-century Palaiologos-era gold mosaics, was declared a winner on 5 October 2014 and his project was presented to the Serbian government and SPC representative Amfilohije.
 The central meeting discussing the implementation of works was held on 13 November 2015 in Belgrade.
-Rossotrudnicestvo and its director, Lubov Nikolaevna Glebova, the designated Russian representative for the interior decoration, were present, as were the president of Serbia and its minister of foreign affairs.
+Rossotrudnichestvo and its director, Lubov Nikolaevna Glebova, the designated Russian representative for the interior decoration, were present, as were the president of Serbia and its minister of foreign affairs.

 A second tranche over 5 million Euros was guaranteed personally by Vladimir Putin on 17 January 2019 during his visit to the church.

-Competition

-Putin advised a decrete, Pr-1197, 29 April 2011 that a state competition could be held in Moscow for the interior mosaic decoration of the Sava Cathedral.
-It was followed by a state agreement between the ministries of foreign affairs of Russia and Serbia on 19 March 2012.
-A competition with 50 entries was held in the gallery of the Russian Academy in Moscow, ul.
-Prechistenka 19, on 23 September 2014.
-On 5 October 2014, the work of Nikolay Aleksandrovich Mukhin was declared the best.
-His project was presented to the president of Serbia, the Serbian minister of foreign affairs and the bishop Amfilohije as the representative of the Serbian Orthodox church.
-Mukhin had chosen the classical Byzantine gold mosaics of the palaiologeen epoch of the 12th century as his inspiration.